jaredtking/heartbeat/README.md

 1. Provide an API for collecting data
 2. Display data using an interactive dashboard
-3. Send alerts (email, sms, push notification) based on defined rules
+3. Send alerts (email, sms, push notification, webhook) based on defined rules

 ## Use cases